Increase your positive reviews by up to 37%!

 Step 3: Register your own Amazon seller account

-Individual Seller – This seller account is free, but you will have to pay an additional one dollar for every unit you sell.
+1. Individual Seller – This account is free but charges an extra one dollar for every item you sell.

 Step 4: Use Fetcher for monitoring purposes

-It’s fairly common to lose track of any book that costs a specific amount when you have hundreds of varied titles.
-When I started, I might be spending five hundred dollars for just five hundred books in one day, then eighty dollars for the next two thousand.
-Since I do not know where a certain book came from, I had no idea whether the sale I made was even profitable or not.
+It’s pretty common to lose track of a book’s price when you own hundreds of different titles.
+When I started, I might spend five hundred dollars for five hundred books in one day and then eighty dollars for another two thousand books.
+Since I didn’t know where each book came from, I couldn’t tell if the sales I made were profitable.

-It was messy, but thankfully, I found a solution via Fetcher.
-Fetcher is basically an app that will integrate with your own Amazon Seller Account, help you make sense of your own Seller Central data, and track your profits by you having to input the costs of each of your books.
+It was confusing, but luckily, I found a solution with Fetcher.
+Fetcher is an app that works with your Amazon Seller Account, helps you understand your Seller Central data, and lets you monitor sales and profit by entering the cost of each book.

 Other features include the following: